Top 10 mistakes to avoid in Facebook Video Marketing

 - Ensure your subtitles are clear, easy to read, and well-timed with the audio.

-- Use contrasting colors and a legible font to ensure your subtitles stand out on the screen.
+- Use contrasting colours and a legible font to ensure your subtitles stand out on the screen.

 - You can use Facebook’s built-in captioning tool or upload an SRT file to add subtitles to your videos.
 It helps to improve the user experience and your video’s performance and reach.